Table of Contents

 Urine tests can typically detect alcohol consumed within the last 3 or 4 days.

 A urine test uses a urine sample to check for the presence of alcohol, drugs, and medications.
 The test detects the presence of ethyl glucuronide, which is a metabolite in alcoholic beverages.

 The patient is given a cup for the screening and escorted to the restroom to urinate in private.
 Beforehand, they often must empty their pockets and have their sleeves checked.
 Once they are finished, the sample is given to a medical professional and is analyzed.
-If alcohol has been consumed within 3 to 4 days of a urine test, it will show.
+If alcohol has been consumed within 3 to 4 days of a urine test, it will show on the results.

 How Long Does Alcohol Stay in Your System for a Breathalyzer Test?

-Breathalyzer tests can detect alcohol consume within the past 12 hours.
+Breathalyzer tests can detect alcohol consumed within the past 12-24 hours.